leofracca/noter/README.md

 ## TODO
 - Font selections (type, size, ...)
 - About dialog
-- Ask for exit if there are unsaved files

 ## Others
 I made this project during my free time.